Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

-This applies straightforwardly to projective surfaces and their minitwistor spaces, with $G=\SL(3,\C)$, $P$ and $R$ the stabilizers of a point and a line in $\CP2$ respectively, where the point lies on the line, so that $Q=P\cap R$ is the stabilizer of a contact element.
-A projective surface $N$ has a natural normal Cartan connection $(\cG,\omega)$ and $M=\cG/Q$ is the correspondence space $P(TN)$. \v Cap's criterion for the local $R$-action of $\cG$ over $Y$ is automatically satisfied because the projective spray has rank one.
-The relevant locally homogeneous bundles on $Y$ are the bundles $\cO_Y(k)\ltens S^\ell TY$.
-The computation of the Penrose transforms are straightforward following~\cite{BaEa:pt}, since the generalized flag varieties $P/Q$ and $R/Q$ are both projective lines, and the spectral sequence collapses at $E^{p,q}_2$.
+This applies straightforwardly to projective surfaces and their minitwistor spaces, with $G=\SL(3,{\mathbb{C}})$, $P$ and $R$ the stabilizers of a~point and a~line in~${\mathbb{C}}{\rm P}^2$ respectively, where the point lies on the line, so that $Q=P\cap R$ is the stabilizer of a~contact element.
+A projective surface~$N$ has a~natural normal Cartan connection~$(\mathcal{G},\omega)$ and $M=\mathcal{G}/Q$ is the correspondence space~$P(TN)$. \v Cap's criterion for the local $R$-action of~$\mathcal{G}$ over $Y$ is automatically satisf\/ied because the projective spray has rank one.
+The relevant locally homogeneous bundles on~$Y$ are the bundles $\mathcal{O}_Y(k) S^\ell TY$.
+The computation of the Penrose transforms are straightforward following~\cite{BaEa:pt}, since the generalized f\/lag varieties $P/Q$ and $R/Q$ are both projective lines, and the spectral sequence collapses at $E^{p,q}_2$.

-The results can be interpreted in terms of BGG sequences of projectively invariant linear differential operators (PILDOs).
-These are `curved versions' of the BGG resolutions for $\SL(3,\C)/P$ (in this case) which were shown to exist (in general) by \v Cap, Slov\'ak and Sou\v cek~\cite{CSS:bgg}.
-In the projective case, the BGG sequences consist of two PILDOs associated to each irreducible representation of $\SL(3,\C)$.
-I ask the reader's indulgence for not writing out all the calculations, and give the results of the analysis without proof.
+{ The results can be interpreted in terms of BGG sequences of projectively invariant li\-near dif\/ferential operators (PILDOs).
+These are `curved versions' of the BGG resolutions for $\SL(3,{\mathbb{C}})/P$ (in this case) which were shown to exist (in general) by \v Cap, Slov\'ak and Sou\v cek~\cite{CSS:bgg}.
+In the projective case, the BGG sequences consist of two PILDOs associated to each irreducible representation of $\SL(3,{\mathbb{C}})$.
+I~ask the reader's indulgence for not writing out all the calculations, and give the results of the analysis without proof.